SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  ProcessingDataStructure2Dot
+net.sourceforge.seqware.pipeline.plugins.ProcessingDataStructure2Dot
-net.sourceforge.seqware.pipeline.plugins.ProcessingDataStructure2DotThis plugin will take in a sw_accession of a processing, and translate the hierarchy of the processing relationship into dot format
+This plugin will take in a sw_accession of a processing, and translate the hierarchy of the processing relationship into dot format

 | Command-line option | Description |
 |--------------------|--------------|